Current thoughts on patent strategy, patent-related news, and other interesting intellectual property topics from Mason Boswell of Boswell IP Law.

 There was a great post yesterday with a gallery of patent images from video game patents all the way back to the 60's.
 Here's the article: Technologizer Slide Show.

 There was a great article today in the Boston Business Journal about another firm charging flat fees for all of their services.
-Here's one quote:
+Here is one quote:

 Just a quick note of reaction to the long-awaited Bilski case that came out today.
 If you have a software invention this really only affects how the claims are drafted.
 Most patent attorneys changed their practice some time ago from claiming simply "a method" to claiming a "computer-implemented method," and after this decision it will be interesting to see if the Patent Office treats that as enough or if more is needed such as tying each step to system components.